sharesight/www.sharesight.com/howtos/build_problems.md

 # Figuring Out Middleman Build Problems

-For the marketing site, look at: https://travis-ci.org/sharesight/www.sharesight.com For the help site, look at: https://travis-ci.org/sharesight/help.sharesight.com
+For the *marketing* site, look at: https://travis-ci.org/sharesight/www.sharesight.com

+For the *help* site, look at: https://travis-ci.org/sharesight/help.sharesight.com

 You'll see the current builds going on, and if you look into the `Build History` tab (e.g. https://travis-ci.org/sharesight/help.sharesight.com/builds) also the recent ones.
+You can also look under branches, if you're only interested in one (say `develop` for the staging site).

 Click on the build number link (e.g. `#1224 failed`) to dig in further.
 You'll see the sub-tasks (e.g. *Build*, *Test*, *Deploy*) marked with a tick if they passed or cross if they failed.
 Clicking on the failed task will show you more details, including the log file.

 The log files are pretty huge, so it's best to search in the page ('error' is a good starting search) to find what went wrong.
 Travis also collapses sections, so you might need to click on the triangle icon on the left to expand a section too.

 ## Example errors and what they might mean

+Please add more error types here and possible solutions as we see different sorts of things.

 ### NilClass?